sachasayan/minstrel/chatBotEpic.md

 4.  **Chapter Generation:**

     - Implement service logic in `chatManager.ts` to send `Outline.md` and the previous chapter (if applicable) to the model.
-(UNFINISHED)
+(Partially COMPLETE - can send messages, but not integrated with chapter flow)
     - Implement prompt building to include the base prompt, `Outline.md` content, previous chapter content, and tool definitions.
 (Partially COMPLETE - Needs integration with the chapter generation flow)
     - Implement model logic (prompt) to generate `Chapter-X.md` content.
 (UNFINISHED)
     - Implement service logic in `chatManager.ts` to receive the response, parse the XML, and store `Chapter-X.md` in `projectSlice.current`.
 (Partially COMPLETE - Parsing and storing logic exists, but needs to be integrated with the chapter generation flow)